-Seth Godin popularised the term “idea virus” to describe how modern ideas spread.
+Seth Godin popularized the phrase of the “idea virus” to describe how modern ideas spread.
 He gives the manifesto to anyone, Unleashing the Idea Virus here… (In case you’re 1 of 3 people who don’t subscribe to his evergreen blog).

 It’s for marketers, but Idea Virus is for everyone’s benefit.
-It’s apropro that Godin gives his book away.
+It’s apropos that Godin gives his book away.